Katie-Marie/Artyom/README.md

 # Artyom
 Artyom is a tool which takes a batch of audio files and transcribes them into their native language as well as creating a translation into english.

-Intended use of this tool: Download a bunch of podcasts in a foreign language, upload them to a Google bucket and run this script to transcribe and translate them.
+Intended use of this tool: After downloading a bunch of podcasts in a foreign language, run this script to create transcriptions and translations in a google bucket.
-After listening to podcasts I can then come back and read the transcripts to see what I missed.
 Often there will be an interesting podcast in the language you are trying to learn but no transcripts/translations available.
 It's also useful when you are trying to learn a language with very few learning materials available.

 To use this tool you will require:
 - a Google Cloud Project